AliTa-007/Datathon/README.md

 # Datathon 🎯🎓🧩
 We joined a data contest with 2 of my classmates.
-Data manipulation at its finest with a pinch of ML other skills.
+Data manipulation at its finest with a pinch of ML along with some other skills.

 🤵💼 Bora Esen (Intelligent and practical) https://www.linkedin.com/in/bora-esen/